dishler/portfolio/README.md

 ## 🎁 Overview

-This is a portfolio site of Shin Tobita.
-It was created for job hunting.
+This is a portfolio site of Dmytro Ishler.

 ## Usage